-- (a) General: - The AOC and its associated aircraft model-specific operations specifications shall contain minimum information required in paragraph (c) below in standardized format. - (2) The AOC and its associated operations specifications shall define the operations for which an operator is authorized. - (3) Subpart 9.1.1.7 contains additional information that may be listed in the operations specifications associated with the AOC. - (b) A certified true copy of the AOC and operations specifications shall be carried aboard. - (c) The layout of AOC and operations specifications summary:
+- (a) General: - (1) The AOC and its associated aircraft model-specific operations specifications shall contain minimum information required in paragraph (c) below in standardized format. - (2) The AOC and its associated operations specifications shall define the operations for which an operator is authorized. - (3) Subpart 9.1.1.7 contains additional information that may be listed in the operations specifications associated with the AOC. - (b) A certified true copy of the AOC and operations specifications shall be carried aboard. - (c) The layout of AOC and operations specifications summary:

 AIR OPERATOR CERTIFICATE

-3 State of the Operator 1 3
+3 State of the Operator 3

-Issuing Authority 2
+Issuing Authority

-AOC # 4 : Operator Name 6 Operational Points of Contact: 8
+AOC #4: Operator Name Operational Points of Contact:8

-Dba Trading Name 7 Contact details, at which
+Dba Trading Name Contact details, at which

-Expiry Date 5 : Operator address 9 : operational management can be contacted without undue delay,
+Expiry Date : Operator address : operational management can be

+contacted without undue delay,

-Telephone 10 : are listed in 11 .
+Telephone : are listed in .

-Fax:
+· Fax:

 E-mail:

-This certificate certifies that defined in the attached ope erations specifications, in accordance to perform commercial air operations, as ce with the Operations Manual and the
+This certificate certifies that

+defined in the attached operations specifications, in accordance with the Operations Manual and the

-Date of issue 14 :
+Date of issue : Name and Signature :

 Title: